Sergey Tsukanov: 1998-1999

-Trial
+Second arrest and trial

+In an attempt to cover his tracks, he unsuccessfully attempted to set Golubkova's house on fire, but was spotted by her neighbours, who called the police.
+Tsukanov was arrested the following day.
+As part of the investigation into the recent slew of murders, a blood sample was taken from him, matching his DNA to all of the other crime scenes.
+Cemetery workers also identified him as Romanova's killer.
+Upon learning of this, Tsukanov confessed to five murders.
+During interrogation, he insisted that he suffered from dissociative identity disorder and had problems with self-control.

-In mid-1999, at a pre-trial hearing, Sergey Tsukanov's lawyers filed a petition to have him examined, which was granted.
-At the end of the year, Tsukanov was transferred to the Serbsky Center in Moscow, where specialists worked with him for the next two months.
-The end results concluded that Tsukanov had a form of schizophrenia, which rendered him incapable of understanding the gravity of his actions.
-On the basis of this, on 20 January 2000, the Regional Court of Tula acquitted him on the grounds of insanity and relieved him of criminal liability, ordering that Tsukanov spend the rest of his days in a psychiatric clinic.
+In mid-1999, Tsukanov's lawyers filed a motion at a pre-trial hearing for a forensic psychiatric examination to determine his sanity, which was granted.
+In the autumn of that year, Tsukanov was transferred to the Serbsky Center in Moscow, where specialists worked with him for the next two months.
+The end results concluded that Tsukanov suffered from a form of schizophrenia that rendered him unable to comprehend the nature and social danger of his actions.
+Based on this, on 20 January 2000, by decision of the panel of judges of the Tula Oblast Court, Tsukanov was declared insane, relieved of criminal liability, and ordered that he spend the rest of his life in a psychiatric clinic.
 Following this verdict, Tsukanov was transferred to the intensive care unit of a clinic located in Oryol, and after October 2006, no reliable information about his further fate has been uncovered.